CompCogNeuro/sims/ch2/detector/README.md

 To see the receiving neuron respond to these input patterns, we will present them one-by-one, and determine why the neuron responds as it does given its weights.
 Thus, we need to view the activations again in the network window.

-* Select `Act` in the `NetView` to view activations, then click `Test Trial` in the toolbar at the top of the window.
+* Select `Act` in the `Network` to view activations, then click `Test Trial` in the toolbar at the top of the window.

 This activates the pattern of a `0` (zero) in the `Input`, and shows 20 cycles of **settling** process where the activation of the receiving unit is iteratively updated over a series of **cycles** according to the point neuron activation function (just as the unit in the `neuron` simulation was updated over time).
 We have selected 20 cycles as enough time for the receiving neuron to fully respond to the input.